-On Wednesday, students and teachers across the nation and locally walked out of their schools and universities to honor the lives of the 17 people killed in the Parkland, Florida shooting and to press lawmakers to pass stricter gun control laws.
+This week, students and teachers across the country are planning to walk out of their schools and universities to honor the lives of the 17 people killed at Stoneman Douglas and press lawmakers to pass stricter gun control laws, according to EMPOWER, the group organizing the action.